 Welcome to Placid!

-There are some things you need to set up first, but from then on you we take care of Open Graph, Twitter and Pinterest images for you.
+There are some things you need to set up first.
 In this article, you'll find an introduction to the settings and basics of Placid.

 Step 1 – Creating Placid templates

 What are Placid templates for?

 Templates are a bit like cloze text: You define a basic layout for your images, and we create images for all your posts by changing the text and pictures in the layout automatically.
 We use f.ex. the headline of your article, so every image will suit the post content.

 With Placid, you can configure image templates for:

 - Facebook & Open Graph (these show up on most Social Media Platforms including LinkedIn or Messengers)